uptonking/note4yaoo/lib-editor-prosemirror-docs.md

 - tips
   - cursor-motion, mouse-actions, typing都由browsers处理

-- repeat
+- **repeat**
 - prosemirror state updates happen by applying a transaction to an existing state, producing a new state.
   - pm-state的更新一般都是这一种方式
+  - 所以外部更新pm-state的事件处理函数一般都要注册到这个流程中
-    - 所以外部更新pm-state的事件处理函数一般都要在这个流程中注册
+- `NodeView.stopEvent()`;
+  - Can be used to prevent the editor view from trying to handle some or all DOM events that bubble up from the node view.
+  - Events for which this returns true are not handled by the editor.
+- When a given prop is declared multiple times, how it is handled depends on the prop.
+  - In general, directly provided props take precedence, after which each plugin gets a turn, in order.
+  - For some props, such as `domParser`, the first value that is found is used, and others are ignored.
+  - For **handler functions** that return a boolean to indicate whether they handled the event, **the first one that returns `true` gets to handle the event**.
+  - And finally, for some props, such as attributes and decorations, the union of all provided values is used.

 - ref
   - [Marijn Haverbeke's blog](https://marijnhaverbeke.nl/blog/)